AdobeDocs/experience-manager-65.nl-NL/help/assets/config-dms7.md

     * Enter the IP address of the Experience Manager Author instance (not Dispatcher IP).
     * In the upper-right corner of the page, select **[!UICONTROL Save]**. -->

-U wordt nu gebeëindigd met de basisconfiguratie; U kunt de Dynamic Media - Scene7-modus gebruiken.
+U bent nu klaar met de basisconfiguratie.
+U kunt de Dynamic Media-Scene7-modus gebruiken.

 ### Het wachtwoord wijzigen in Dynamic Media {#change-dm-password}